-When their headquarters are destroyed and the world is held hostage, the Kingsman's journey leads them to the discovery of an allied spy organization in the United States.
-These two elite secret organizations must band together to defeat a common enemy.
+After the Kingsman's headquarters are destroyed and the world is held hostage, an allied spy organisation in the United States is discovered.
+These two elite secret organisations must band together to defeat a common enemy.

 [...]
 See more »

 There is a statement in the closing credits: "A dope thanks to Samuel L. Jackson."
 Jackson had played Richmond Valentine in the previous Kingsman film.
 See more »